CSCMe/EuropaWarAnalyzer/README.md

 4. Use `mvn eclipse:eclipse` to generate the project files for Eclipse.
 You might also need the m2e Eclipse plugin.

 ### Code
-The UI design was made by me and with Java 7 it looked fine.
+The UI design was made by TKasekamp for the VickyWarAnalyzer and with Java 7 it looked fine.
 With Java 8 it doesn't.
 Thanks, Oracle.
 Due to this, some words will be hidden and some tables will have empty columns.

-The internal architecture is horrible and should be rebuilt from the ground up.
+TKasekamp said: The internal architecture is horrible and should be rebuilt from the ground up.
 Also, most comments are now outdated.

+I tried to clean some stuff up, but probably only made it slighty worse/better.

 ## About
-This project was my first big Java project.
-I started working on it in April 2013 and released it in the Paradox forums.
-Then I forgot (or avoided) this project because I the code was so horrible.
+This project was TKasekamp first big Java project.
+He started working on it in April 2013 and released it in the Paradox forums.
+Then he forgot (or avoided) this project because he the code was so horrible.
 But around 1500 people downloaded it from the Paradox forums, so that was nice.

 The save game is read in by a hand-made parser.
 Suprisingly, it works.

-In April 2015 I finally got around to making it work with Java 8.
-I replaced the mostly static variables with object-oriented programming.
-I also replaced the Ant build with Maven.
+In April 2015 he finally got around to making it work with Java 8.
+He replaced the mostly static variables with object-oriented programming.
+He also replaced the Ant build with Maven.

+Thanks to his work I was able to adapt the Analyzer for EU4.
+He laid down the framework and a lot of the code remains unchanged.